Upgrade Your Team with a Digital Accounts Receivable Process

 Unlocking the potential of a streamlined and efficient accounts receivable process is critical for finance teams burdened by paperwork, manual tasks, and fragmented data sources.
 If your accounting processes are still in the manual era, this article will help you upgrade your team with a digital approach.

-Today, finance teams of all sizes are drowning in paperwork, manual tasks, and disparate data sources.
-These broken processes hold your team back by limiting capital efficiency and liquidity, and decrease your time, revenue, and efficiency.
-In fact, businesses can lose up to 25% of revenue from new sales due to poor billing and A/R processes.
+Is your accounts receivable (AR) process slowing you down?
+Finance teams of all sizes are drowning in paperwork, manual tasks, and disparate data sources.
+These broken processes hold teams back by limiting capital efficiency and liquidity and decreasing your time, revenue, and efficiency.
+Due to poor billing and AR processes, businesses can lose up to 25% of revenue from new sales.

-3 Signs You Should Switch to a Digital A/R Process
+3 Signs You Should Switch to a Digital AR Process

-And yet, most companies have back-end accounting operations that don't keep up with their growth:
+Yet, most companies have back-end accounting operations that don't keep up with their growth:

 - 37% of organizations spend between 41 and 160 hours per month handling unpaid invoices

 - 41% have over five people focused on managing receivables